namanpateriya/document-vision-rag/evaluation/EVAL.md

 The goal is to ensure:

-- reliable document understanding
 - grounded answers
-- consistent RAG behavior
+- reliable retrieval
+- measurable AI system performance

 ---

-Built for evaluating lightweight document AI systems.
+Built for evaluating document-based AI systems.